dannyhan12/Pymarksite/README.md

 flask run
 ```

-# Conf files
+# Configuration files
+There are a few configuration files to help set up my site.

-- Pymarksite.nginx.conf - contains details for configuring nginx server
+- `conf/Pymarksite.nginx.conf` - contains details for configuring nginx server
-  This can be linked to the nginx conf files `ln -s Pymarksite.nginx.conf /etc/nginx/sites-enabled/Pymarksite.conf`
+  This can be linked to the nginx conf files `ln -s conf/Pymarksite.nginx.conf /etc/nginx/sites-enabled/Pymarksite.conf`
-- Pymarksite.supervisor.conf - contains details for configuring supervisor
+- `conf/Pymarksite.supervisor.conf` - contains details for configuring supervisor
-  This can be linked to the supervisor conf files `ln -s Pymarksite.supervisor.conf /etc/supervisor/conf.d/Pymarksite.conf`
+  This can be linked to the supervisor conf files `ln -s conf/Pymarksite.supervisor.conf /etc/supervisor/conf.d/Pymarksite.conf`